Scale Azure HDInsight clusters

-When you add nodes to your running HDInsight cluster (scale up), any pending or running jobs will not be affected.
+When you add nodes to your running HDInsight cluster (scale up), jobs won't be affected.
 New jobs can be safely submitted while the scaling process is running.
-If the scaling operation fails for any reason, the failure will be handled to leave your cluster in a functional state.
+If the scaling operation fails, the failure will leave your cluster in a functional state.

-If you remove nodes (scale down), any pending or running jobs will fail when the scaling operation completes.
-This failure is due to some of the services restarting during the scaling process.
-There is also a risk that your cluster can get stuck in safe mode during a manual scaling operation.
+If you remove nodes (scale down), pending or running jobs will fail when the scaling operation completes.
+This failure is because of some of the services restarting during the scaling process.
+Your cluster may get stuck in safe mode during a manual scaling operation.

 The impact of changing the number of data nodes varies for each type of cluster supported by HDInsight:

-You can seamlessly increase the number of worker nodes in a Hadoop cluster that is running without impacting any pending or running jobs.
+You can seamlessly increase the number of worker nodes in a running Hadoop cluster without impacting any jobs.
 New jobs can also be submitted while the operation is in progress.
-Failures in a scaling operation are gracefully handled so that the cluster is always left in a functional state.
+Failures in a scaling operation are gracefully handled.
+The cluster is always left in a functional state.

-When a Hadoop cluster is scaled down by reducing the number of data nodes, some of the services in the cluster are restarted.
+When a Hadoop cluster is scaled down with fewer data nodes, some services are restarted.
 This behavior causes all running and pending jobs to fail at the completion of the scaling operation.
 You can, however, resubmit the jobs once the operation is complete.

-You can seamlessly add or remove nodes to your HBase cluster while it is running.
+You can seamlessly add or remove nodes to your HBase cluster while it's running.
 Regional Servers are automatically balanced within a few minutes of completing the scaling operation.
-However, you can also manually balance the regional servers by logging in to the headnode of cluster and running the following commands from a command prompt window:
+However, you can manually balance the regional servers.
+Log in to the cluster headnode and run the following commands:

 pushd %HBASE_HOME%\bin hbase shell balancer